isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-13-post-Lettuce.md

 <section>
 	<h4>Sun and soil needs:</h4>
 		<img title="Red and green loose-leaf lettuce grown in pots.
 Photo by Jacqueline Chua." src="/images/Horti%20techniques/ContainerPlanting_JacChua%20(3).jpg">
 		<p>Lettuce does best in <a href="/page-index/horticulture-techniques/gauging-light/">more than 6 or more hours of indirect sunlight, or around 4-5 hours of direct sunlight</a>.
-Plants do best in <a href="/page-index/horticulture-techniques/soil/">loamy soil</a> at least 10cm deep, making them suitable for container gardening.
+Plants do best in <a href="/page-index/horticulture-techniques/planting-in-containers/">pots</a> with <a href="/page-index/horticulture-techniques/soil/">loamy soil</a> at least 10cm deep, or in <a href="/page-index/horticulture-techniques/true-ground/">true ground</a>.
 These plants are vulnerable to <a href="/page-index/plant-problems/root-rot/">root rot</a>, so ensure that your pots drain well, and that your soil has plenty of <a href="/page-index/horticulture-techniques/soil-amendments/">organic matter</a> to let the roots breathe.
 Keep your plants cool with <a href="/page-index/horticulture-techniques/mulching/">mulch</a> and plenty of water to encourage growth.</p>
 	<br>
 </section>